-Teacher in Charge: Mrs L. Teague-Schellekens
+Teacher in Charge: Mrs L. Teague-Schellekens.

-Recommended Prior LearningYear 10 Textiles, 10Art, 10 DVC or 10TEM would be beneficial due to the design aspect of these courses
+Year 10 Textiles, 10Art, 10 DVC or 10TEM would be beneficial due to the design aspect of these courses

 The student focus during this course is:

-To understand and follow the Design Thinking Process
+To understand and follow a design process.

 To gain confidence in reflecting and evaluating the application of sustainable practices in the development of materials and processing technology design